jarenunzen/cambodiaicg/Training2026/1d_ChangeDetection_ArcGIS.md

 >be used in many of the upcoming steps.

 # Step 3
-**Import the Symbology** to your other land cover maps.
-Once all 9 have been symbolized, spend a few minutes exploring and comparing the data layers to gain an appreciation for the degree of change and relative locations of change in land cover.
+**Import the Symbology** to your other land cover maps so that each layer has appropriate colors.
+Once they have been symbolized, spend a few minutes exploring and comparing the data layers to gain a (qualitative) appreciation for the degree of change and relative locations of change in land cover.

 <img width="1625" height="1559" alt="image" src="https://github.com/user-attachments/assets/b44c9b43-e480-4771-b637-68004a902c5f" />

 # Step 4
-Open the geoprocessing toolbox and use the **Compute Change Raster** tool to generate the change in land cover for each respctive annual change.
+Open the geoprocessing toolbox and use the **Compute Change Raster** tool to generate the change in land cover for each respctive (annual, if available) change.
-- [ ] 2016 to 2017
 - [ ] 2017 to 2018
 - [ ] 2018 to 2019
 - [ ] 2020 to 2021